 Jonas Lembcke Andersen

-- Since December 2016: Working as a consultant at Technological Institute in Aarhus, at the center for Water and Environment in Life Science.
+- December 2016 – September 2018: Working as a consultant at Technological Institute in Aarhus, at the Section for Water and Environment in Life Science.

 - January 2016 – February 2016: Scientific assistant internship at Center of Functionally Integrative Neuroscience, Aarhus University, developing new experimental set-ups and learning about OCT and two-photon microscopy.